pallets-eco/flask-security/docs/api.rst

 .. data:: user_unauthenticated

-   Sent when a user fails to authenticate.
-It is sent from the `default_unauthn_handler`.
+   Sent when a user accesses a protected endpoint but isn't properly authenticated.
-   It is passed the app (which is the sender).
+   It is sent as part of the `default_unauthn_handler` (:meth:`.Security.unauthn_handler`) It is passed the app (which is the sender).

     .. versionadded:: 5.4.0